The probabilistic world: Subsystems

 but these combinations cannot be expressed in terms of $\rho_1$ and $\rho_2$.

 We will see that incomplete statistics arises in many practical subsystems.
-Examples have already been found for local time subsystems.
+Many examples have already been found for local time subsystems, as the derivative observables in the continuum limit.
+This extends to correlations of occupation numbers at different times.
 Even though classical correlation functions for observables at different $t$ may be, in principle, accessible from time ordered operator products, the simultaneous probabilities cannot be expressed in terms of the state of the subsystem, i.e. the classical density matrix $\rho'(t)$.
 They need, in addition, knowledge to which operator $\hat{C}$ the correlation function $\braket{AB}$ is associated, involving in turn control over a sequence of step evolution operators.
 For two equivalent local observables $A$ and $A'$, associated to the same local-observable operator $\hat{A}$, the correlation functions $\braket{AB}$ and $\braket{A'B}$ are typically associated to two different operators $\hat{C}$ and $\hat{C'}$ and are therefore different.
 We may want to formulate the local time subsystem uniquely in terms of the state of the subsystem $\rho$ and the probabilistic observables $\{ \lambda_i, w_i(\rho) \}$.
 The simultaneous probabilities for observables represented by non-commuting operators are not available in this setting.
-Another example for the incompleteness of the time-local subsystem are the derivative observables in the continuum limit.

 We will next discuss correlation subsystems for which the incompleteness of the subsystem is a central characteristic.
 Incomplete statistics is generic for many types of subsystems.
-This has perhaps often been overlooked because the simple subsystems obtained from direct product systems have complete statistics.
+This has perhaps often been overlooked because the simplest subsystems obtained from direct product systems have complete statistics.
 This is, however, a special case where all correlations with the environment are absent.